 No one wants a bed bug infestation in their home.
-If you've discovered bed bugs in your home, or just want to learn more about them, here are some of the top questions people ask about bed bugs.
+If you've discovered bed bugs in your home or apartment, or just want to learn more about them, here are some of the top questions people ask about bed bugs.

 What Do Bed Bugs Look Like?